 Setting up a Bluetooth keyboard with Android is very easy.
-First, you’ll need a Bluetooth keyboard and, of course, an Android device, preferably running version 4.1 (Jelly Bean) or higher.
-For our test, we paired a second-generation Google Nexus 7 running Android 4.3 with a Samsung Series 7 keyboard.
+First, you’ll need a Bluetooth keyboard and, of course, an Android device.
+For this example, I’m using a Logitech Keys-to-Go keyboard.

-On the resulting screen, your Android device should automatically search for and find your keyboard.
+On the Bluetooth screen, your Android device should automatically search for and find your keyboard.
 If you don’t get it right the first time, simply turn the keyboard on again and then tap “Search for Devices” to try again.
-If it still doesn’t work, make sure you have fresh batteries and the keyboard isn’t paired to another device.
-If it is, you will need to unpair it before it will work with your Android device (consult your keyboard manufacturer’s documentation or Google if you don’t know how to do this).
+If it still doesn’t work, make sure you have fresh batteries (or the keyboard is charged) and the keyboard isn’t paired to another device.
+If it is, you will need to unpair it before it will work with your Android device.

 If successful, you will see that device is now “Connected” and you’re ready to go.

-If you want to test things out, try pressing the “Windows” key (“Apple” or “Command”) + ESC, and you will be whisked to your Home screen.
+If you want to test things out, try pressing Windows+Esc on the keyboard (or Command+Esc if it’s a Mac keyboard), and you will be whisked to your Home screen.

-The answer to that is kind of enough, but not too much.
+We’d say Android’s keyboard shortcuts are “enough, but not too much”.
 There are definitely established combos you can use to get around, but they aren’t clear and there doesn’t appear to be any one authority on what they are.
-Still, there is enough keyboard functionality in Android to make it a viable option, if only for those times when you need to get something done (long e-mail or important document) and an on-screen keyboard simply won’t do.
+Still, there is enough keyboard functionality in Android to make it a viable option, if only for those times when you need to get something done and an on-screen keyboard simply won’t do.

 It’s important to remember that Android is, and likely always will be, a touch-first interface.
 That said, it does make some concessions to physical keyboards.
 In other words, you can get around Android fairly well without having to lift your hands off the keys, but you will still have to tap the screen regularly unless you add a mouse.
 For example, you can wake your device by tapping a key rather than pressing its power button.
-However, if your device is slide or pattern-locked, then you’ll have to use the touchscreen to unlock it – a password or PIN however, works seamlessly with a keyboard – other things like widgets and app controls and features, have to be tapped.
+If you have a password or PIN, you can type it in with your keyboard, but if your device is slide or pattern-locked, then you’ll have to use the touch screen to unlock it.
+Other things like widgets and app controls and features will also have to be tapped.
 You get the idea.